 - 10% reduction in energy consumption per ton of product by 2025

 - 100% renewable energy from over a three-year period starting from 2020

 - 25% reduction in waste per ton of product and zero waste to landfill by 2025

 - 100% closed water cycle in all production facilities by 2025

-“While our goals on reducing carbon emissions and waste as well as energy and water use within CARE are challenging, they will enable us to continue making an important contribution to the sustainability challenges faced by our company, customers and broader society.
+“While our goals on reducing carbon emissions and waste as well as energy and water use within CARE are challenging, they will enable us to continue making an important contribution to the sustainability challenges faced by our company, customers, and broader society.
 During 2020 we have achieved significant milestones and we are proud to say that we are over-achieving in our commitment,” outlines Andreas Schuette, CEO of PACCOR.

 For 2021, PACCOR has secured additional renewable electricity up to 86% of all electricity use with 12 out of 16 plants now running entirely on renewable electricity, by guarantees of origin for renewable energy in accordance with the EU Renewable Energy Directive and in compliance with the quality criteria of the latest Green House Gas (GHG) Protocol Scope 2 of application.

-“Furthermore, the renewable electricity we have purchased comes from power plants with high-quality sustainability attributes such as the guarantee of re-investment in new renewable capacity and additional measures for preservation of biodiversity.
-In this way we are further contributing to the implementation of SDG 7, on access to affordable, reliable, and sustainable energy, and SDG 13, on urgent action to combat climate change," concludes Caterina Camerani, VP Group Sustainability at PACCOR.
+“Furthermore, the renewable electricity we have purchased comes from power plants with high-quality sustainability attributes such as the guarantee of re-investment in new renewable capacity and additional measures for the preservation of biodiversity.
+In this way, we are further contributing to the implementation of SDG 7, on access to affordable, reliable, and sustainable energy, and SDG 13, on urgent action to combat climate change," concludes Caterina Camerani, VP Group Sustainability at PACCOR.

 For further details and progress on CARE, see PACCOR’s first Annual Sustainability Report which will be published in April 2021.